ad1992/ExcaliReact/README.md

 # ExcaliReact

-> **Experimental: Transform your Excalidraw sketches into React components!**
+> **Experimental: Canvas to Code - Transform your Excalidraw sketches into React components!**
 > ![Status](https://img.shields.io/badge/Status-Prototype%20%7C%20In%20Progress-orange?style=for-the-badge)

 > A fun, experimental project that bridges the gap between design and development.
-Sketch your ideas in Excalidraw and watch them transform into React components.
+Sketch your ideas in Excalidraw and watch them transform to React Components.

 # Why

 As a long term user and maintainer of Excalidraw, I always use Excalidraw for any mockups or diagrams and want to turn them into code.

-I wanted to go deeper into how to transform design to code and hence started on this experimental project to achieve the same.
+I wanted to go deeper into how to transform canvas to code and hence started on this experimental project to achieve the same.
 Currently this project is heavily in progress.

 ## 🎯 Features